LaPlus-Darknesss/Fates-3GX-SDK/docs/getting_started.md

 	If everything is set up correctly, you should see a build log and end up with a .3gx file under a build/ or out/ directory (the exact path/name depends on your build_config.toml).

+	### 3GX tool

+		By default, the build scripts use the bundled `tools/3gxtool/3gxtool.exe` (3DS Game eXtension Tool v1.3) to generate the final `.3gx` plugin.

+		If you prefer to use a system-wide installation of 3gxtool instead, you can put it in your `PATH` and adjust the build configuration accordingly.

+		From my testing, other versions do not compile correctly, so please use the provided one.

 	**Common things to check if this fails:**

 		devkitARM is installed and arm-none-eabi-g++ is on your **PATH**